Jagdish-2023/TaskClue/README.md

 # Taskclue

 A task management app where users can create projects, assign tasks to teams, set deadlines, and organize work using tags.
+Reports section to display the Tasks statistics using various Charts options.

 ## Live demo
 [Run](https://taskclue.vercel.app)